-A PhD is a substantial commitment.
-Although you’ll receive regular supervision and training you will need to undertake significant independent study and, in some cases, periods of fieldwork in the UK or overseas.
-Not only will you undertake an in-depth study in your chosen research topic and build on your existing knowledge of a subject, but you will also develop other transferable skills highly valued by employers.
+A PhD is a big commitment, but we're here to support you.
+You’ll receive regular supervision and training to help you succeed in your independent study.
+In some cases, you can undertake periods of fieldwork in the UK or overseas.
+A PhD will allow you to study your chosen research topic in-depth.
+You'll also build on your existing knowledge and develop valuable transferable skills.

 Research Degree Tutors

-Before you apply or if you wish to submit your own proposal for a research project, it’s a good idea to explore your ideas with one of our Research Degree Tutors.
-You can either email us at email@example.com and we will introduce you to the most relevant colleague in your research area or email one of the School Research Degree Tutors directly, using the table below:
+Before you apply or submit your own proposal it’s a good idea to explore your ideas with one of our Research Degree Tutors.
+Email us and we'll put you in contact with the relevant tutor.
+Or email one of the Research Degree Tutors directly, using the details below.

-Undertaking a research degree is a substantial commitment and before embarking on your studies, you should consider the below requirements:
+Undertaking a research degree is a large commitment.
+Before starting your studies, you should consider some things:

-- You are expected to attend regularly to study, for supervision, training and research symposia.
+- You will need to attend university regularly to study, for supervision, training and research symposia.

 - Normally you are expected to be resident in the UK and within daily travelling distance of the University.